splunk/security_content/docs/_posts/2020-07-21-attempt_to_stop_security_service.md

 * Processes.parent_process_id

+#### How To Implement
+To successfully implement this search you need to be ingesting information on process that include the name of the process responsible for the changes from your endpoints into the `Endpoint` datamodel in the `Processes` node.
+In addition, confirm the latest CIM App 4.20 or higher is installed and the latest TA for the endpoint product.

+#### Known False Positives
+None identified.
+Attempts to disable security-related services should be identified and understood.

 #### Kill Chain Phase
 * Installation
 * Actions on Objectives

-#### Known False Positives
-None identified.
-Attempts to disable security-related services should be identified and understood.

 #### RBA